nthallen/cygwin_unix/README.md

 this no longer trips the bug on my system.
 Unfortunately the bugs fixed here are not present in my much larger application.
 I will try to further replecate the key pieces of that application here.

+### Update 12/2/2020
+After paring the main application down and back up, I finally narrowed in on the condition that was causing this blocking behavior.
+The issue arises when a client connect()s twice to the same server with non-blocking unix-domain sockets before calling select().

+There are a few pieces to this.
+With the client configured to connect() just once, I can see that the server's select() returns as soon connect() is called, but then accept() blocks until the client calls select().
+That is not proper non-blocking behavior, but it appears that the implementation under Cygwin does require that client and server both be communicating synchronously to accomplish the connect() operation.

+I tried running this under Ubuntu 16.04 and found that connect() succeeded immediately, so no subsequent select() is required, and there does not appear to be a possibility for this collision.
+Perhaps that is because Linux ignores the non-blocking flag for the connect.

+I will attempt to force the question by delaying calling select() on the server.